markmccoid/myCodeDocs/docs/reactnative/react-native-dragdrop.md

   }
   ```

-- **getScrollFunctions** - function the passes scroll function so calling component can scroll list to start or end.
+- **getScrollFunctions** - function that passes scroll function so calling component can scroll list to start or end.

   - Implementation: